alejandrodevs/mass_insert/README.md

 ## Results

 Sometimes after MassInsert process you need to see some necessary information about the process.
-Then MassInsert gem provides a simple way to do it.
-Only call the next method from your model after the MassInsert execution.
+MassInsert gem provides a simple way to do it.
+Only call the next methods from your model after MassInsert execution.

     User.mass_insert_results.records                    # => 120000

 Some result options are...

 1. `records` : Returns the amount of records that were persisted.
-2. `time` : Returns the time that took all the MassInsert process.
+2. `time` : Returns the time that took to do all the MassInsert process.
 3. `build_time` : Returns the time that took to create the query string that was persisted.
 4. `execute_time` : Returns the time that took to execute the query string that was persisted.